cnsilvan/deskmini310_hackintosh/README.md

 ## Issues

-Occasionally restart, but I think this is an inevitable problem for Hackintosh , Fortunately, it happens very rarely.
+Occasionally reboot, but I think this is an inevitable problem for Hackintosh , Fortunately, it happens very rarely.

 ## Why Hackintosh